Kutubiyya Mosque: Abandonment of the first mosque

+Modern period

+Little documentation exists about the mosque during the early modern period.
+Based on stylistic grounds, Almagro and Jimnez argue that the mosque's ornate wood ceilings (particularly over the central nave) date to sometime in the 'Alawi period and after the 17th century, most likely during an 18th-century restoration.
+In the 19th century, records indicate that the 'Alawi sultans Muhammad IV (r.
+1859–73) and Hasan I (r.
+1873–94) restored the upper part of the minaret.
+Further restoration was carried out during the 20th century.

 The mosque's minaret is featured in Tower of the Koutoubia Mosque, a painting by Winston Churchill made after the 1943 Casablanca Conference.
 The mosque and its minaret were restored at the end of the 1990s.
 In 2016 the mosque was fitted with solar panels, solar water heaters, and energy-efficient LED lights as part of an effort to make state-run mosques more dependent on renewable green energy.

-Today, the mosque is still active and non-Muslims are not allowed inside.
+The mosque is still active and non-Muslims are not allowed inside.
 However, it is possible to visit the Tinmal Mosque, built along the same lines, which is inactive but preserved as a historic site south of Marrakesh.

+On 8 September 2023, an earthquake with a magnitude of 6.8 Mw damaged the mosque.
+Video footage during the earthquake showed the mosque's structure shaking.
+The building remained standing after the earthquake, but cracks have been observed in the minaret.
+In March 2024, the mosque reopened after completion of renovation work.

 Architecture

 Architectural details of the first mosque and the second mosque are almost identical except for the orientation.
 Hence, what is true of one holds true for the other, though the first mosque is now only visible as archaeological remains.
 The mosque is a characteristic Almohad design, and its various elements resemble those of many other mosques from the same period.
 The mosque's floor plan is a slightly irregular quadrilateral due to the fact that its northern wall corresponds to the former southern wall of the first mosque and its different orientation.
 The current mosque is roughly 90 m wide, 57 m long on its west side, and 66 m long on its east side.
 Aside from the minaret, the mosque is generally built in brick, although sandstone masonry is also used for parts of the outer walls.
 The same materials and construction methods are also evident in the first mosque.